amosavian/FileProvider/README.md

 ### Operation Handle

 Creating/Copying/Deleting functions return a `OperationHandle` for remote operations.
-It provides progress and a `.cancel()` method which allows you to cancel operation in midst.
+It provides operation type, progress and a `.cancel()` method which allows you to cancel operation in midst.

 It's not supported by native `(NS)FileManager` so `LocalFileProvider`, but this functionality will be added to future `PosixFileProvider` class.